carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 The term machine learning (ML) is often mentioned alongside artificial intelligence (AI) and deep learning (DL).
 Deep learning is a subset of machine learning, and machine learning is a subset of artificial intelligence.

-AI is a broad term used to describe a system possessing a "general intelligence" that can be applied to solve problems, often mimicking the behaviour of intelligent biological systems.
+AI is a broad term used to describe a system possessing a "general intelligence" that can be applied to solve a diverse range problems, often mimicking the behaviour of intelligent biological systems.
 Another definition of AI dates back to the 1950s and Alan Turing's "Immitation Game".
 Turing said we could consider a system intelligent when it could fool a human into thinking they were talking to another human when they were actually talking to a computer.
 Modern attempts are getting close to fooling humans, but although there have been great advances in AI and ML research, human-like intelligence is only possible in a few specialist areas.

 ML refers to techniques where a computer can "learn" patterns in data, usually by being shown many training examples.
 While computers can learn to solve specific problems, or multiple similar problems, they are not considered to possess a general intelligence.
 Computers often need hundreds or thousands of examples to learn a task and are confined to relatively simple classifications.
 A human-like system could learn much quicker, and potentially learn from a single example by using it's knowledge of many other problems.